Yo Zushi

-Yo Zushi is a British-Japanese singer-songwriter, who rose to prominence in the UK freak folk scene with two albums released on London's Pointy Records.
-He attended University College School in Hampstead and is also a sub-editor for the New Statesman magazine.
+Yo Zushi is a British-Japanese singer-songwriter and editor, who rose to prominence in the UK freak folk scene with two albums released on London's Pointy Records.
+He is a sub-editor for the New Statesman magazine.

+Early life and education

+Zushi was born in Hiroshima, Japan and moved to Britain as a child.
+He attended University College School in Hampstead.
+He graduated from University College London (UCL) with a Master of Arts (MA) in English: Issues in Modern Culture.